slowernews/slowernews/README.md

 ### Can I contribute?

 Open an issue or pull request this repository with relevant links, corrections or suggestions.
-Nevertheless, I'm the BDFL of the [main](https://www.slowernews.com/) and [Portugal](https://www.slowernews.com/portugal) page.
+Nevertheless, I'm the BDFL of the [main](https://www.slowernews.com/) and [Portugal](https://www.slowernews.com/portugal) pages.

 ### Colophon